incognito187/Cognita-Cloud/README.md

 - A **Dialogflow chatbot script** for this use case?
 - A **sample bot response JSON structure** for backend integration?

-Let me know how you'd like to proceed!

 ---